Teacher happiness can be difficult to find sometimes…teaching is among the most pressured and stressful professions.

 - A few slow stretches with deep breathing can calm.

-- A few jumping jacks can excite and wake up a class from lethargy.
+- A few jumping jacks can excite and wake up a class of lethargy.

 - A few calm push-ups or plank poses can increase the blood flow just enough for focus.